d-plaindoux/tyasta/README.md

                      closed (i+1) (subst 0 r e)
 ```

-This `closed` predicate uses the same pattern when managing a `Lambda e` i.e. creates a
+This `closed` predicate uses the same pattern when managing a `Lambda e` i.e. it creates
-term for the substitution and eliminates the corresponding `Bound`.
+a term for the substitution and eliminates the corresponding `Bound`.
 Then we can provide
 refined types in the type checker signatures using such predicate:

 ```f*